xDAREY/xDAREY/README.md

 ### Welcome to Darey's TechWarehouse 👋

-- 🔭 I am currently learning & working with Dart as my new stack.
+- 🔭 I am currently learning & working with Dart as my new programming language.
 - 🌱 I have worked on native apps using xml & java as my development language.
 - 👯 I am looking to collaborate on more projects.
 - 🤔 I am looking for internship or a job.